-This Graduate Certificate is 18 semester hours (SH), which consists of 6 SH in conflict analysis and practice, 6 SH of restorative justice studies, and 6 SH of electives.
-The certificate can be completed in a variety of ways: through courses taken during the annual Summer Peacebuilding Institute or through the combination of one semester on campus and one summer term or part-time studies over a longer period of time.
+This graduate certificate is 18 SH, which consists of 6 SH in conflict analysis and formation for peacebuilding practice, 6 SH of restorative justice studies, and 6 SH of electives.
+The certificate can be completed in a variety of ways: through courses taken during the annual Summer Peacebuilding Institute (SPI), through the combination of one semester on campus and one summer term, or part-time studies over a longer period of time.

-- Practice course (PAX 676 Restorative Justice Practices or SPI restorative justice course) – 3 SH
+- Practice course PAX 676 Restorative Justice Practices OR SPI restorative justice skills course (3 SH)

-Electives with advisor approval.
 Any CJP course can be beneficial depending on the student’s area of interest.
-Below are some suggested options – 6 SH
+Advisor approval is necessary.
+Below are some suggested options:

 - Community Organizing (in SPI)

-- Philosophy & Praxis of Forgiveness & Reconciliation (in SPI)
+- Philosophy and Praxis of Forgiveness and Reconciliation (in SPI)